sakshikarande26/free-campus-spaces/README.md

 CS 520 | Spring 2026 | Team 06 | University of Massachusetts Amherst

 We didn't become the #1 dining campus in the nation by accident.
-Spaces brings that same energy to study infrastructure — making UMass not just where students eat best, but where they study best too.
+Spaces brings that same energy to study infrastructure by making UMass not just where students eat best, but where they study best too.

 ---